settrans/settrans.github.io/pricing/index.md

 <div class="price-footnote">
-\* _Oleh karena tiap dokumen berbeda-beda, kami perlu melihat isinya terlebih dahulu agar dapat menentukan harga pastinya per kata dengan harga maksimum Rp 550,-._
+\* _Oleh karena tiap dokumen berbeda-beda, kami perlu melihat isinya terlebih dahulu agar dapat menentukan harga pastinya per kata.
+Harga maksimumnya adalah Rp 550,-/kata._
 \** _Jika jumlah kata dalam satu halaman teks hukum kurang dari 220, maka harga penerjemahan halaman tersebut akan dibulatkan menjadi 220 kata dikalikan dengan harganya per kata._
 {: class="content-id lang-hide"}
-\* _Due to the very specific nature of each document, we need to see the content first before we can set the exact price per word with the ceiling price of US$0.05._
+\* _Due to the very specific nature of each document, we need to see the content first before we can set the exact price per word.
+The ceiling price is US$0.05/word._
 \** _If the number of words in a legal text page is less than 220, the cost of translating the page will be rounded up to 220 words multiplied by the price per word of that page._